Rules, Procedures and Forms

 • WHERE: The debate should take place at either school, whichever is convenient to both schools.

-• WHEN: Postponements may only occur on the third week of each round.
+• WHEN: Postponements may only occur on the third week of each round as indicated on the Calendar (Postponements).
 A postponement is not possible in Rounds 4 or 5.

 • COST: All postponements incur a charge of $60 to the school asking for the postponement.